The Promise of God's Purpose (John 15:26, 27)

 IV.
 Sent to Showcase the Son

-Why is this point so important?
-Well, in many churches, over the past 100 plus years, it became fashionable to speak of the Holy Spirit as “neglected”.
-So there was a new emphasis on the Spirit.
-In many churches, especially many charismatic and Pentecostal churches, the Holy Spirit seemed to become the focus of the teaching, the meetings, the experience.
+Now, this is an important truth for many reasons, one of which has to do with the thinking that has crept into many churches in the last fifty or sixty years.
+In many churches it became fashionable to speak of the Holy Spirit as "neglected".
+There was a new emphasis on the Spirit.
+In many churches, especially many charismatic and Pentecostal churches, the Holy Spirit became the focus of the teaching, the conversations, the meetings.

 Think about it this way.
 Imagine there is famous theater owned by a set of talented brothers who are identical triplets.
 One is a talented writer and producer, the other a talented actor, and the third a talented stage manager.
-The job of the stage manager is to make sure the curtain is pulled back, the stage is set, the programs are printed, and the star is in the spotlight.
-And when the lead actor, the second brother is shining in the spotlight, then glory is given to the first brother whose creative genius, who's writing and producing talents are on display.
-But none of it is possible without the third brother, even though He is hardly ever seen.
+The job of the stage manager is to make sure the curtain is pulled back, and the stage is set, and the programs are printed, and that the star is in the spotlight.
+And when the lead actor, the second brother is shining in the spotlight, then glory is given to the first brother whose creativity was on display in the second brother on stage.
+But none of it was possible without the third brother, even though He is hardly ever seen.

 The fame of the theater is the fame of the three brothers.
 They are renown because of their collaboration, because of their complimentary talents.